iotaledger/identity.rs/documentation/docs/specs/did/iota_did_method_spec.md

 Consuming an Alias Output in a transaction means that the alias is transformed into the next state.
 The current state is defined as the consumed alias output, while the next state is defined as the **alias output with the same explicit `AliasID` on the output side**.
 There are two types of transitions: `state transition` and `governance transition`.

 All outputs include an `Unlock Conditions` property.
 This feature defines how the output can be unlocked and spent.
-For the Alias Output there's two types of controllers that can be set as Unlock Conditions, state and governor controllers.
-Each of these controllers can be either an Ed25519 Address, Alias Address or an NFT Address.
-An Alias Output can have at most one of each controller.
+The Alias Output supports two types of controllers that can be set as unlock conditions: the state controller and governor.
+Each of these can be either an Ed25519 Address, Alias Address or an NFT Address.
+An Alias Output can have at most one of each unlock condition.

 The state controller is responsible for a state transition.
-It is identified by an incremented `State Index` and can change the fields `IOTA Amount`, `State Index`, `State Metadata` among other properties.
+It is identified by an incremented `State Index` and can change the fields `Amount`, `State Index`, `State Metadata` among other properties.

-The governor controller, on the other hand, is responsible for a governance transition indicated by an unchanged `State Index`.
-A governance transition can change the Addresses of state and governor controllers.
-It also allows a transition to an empty state resulting in destroying the Alias Output.
+The governor, on the other hand, is responsible for a governance transition indicated by an unchanged `State Index`.
+A governance transition can change the addresses of the state controller and governor.
+It also allows destroying the Alias Output by consuming it.

 ## DID Method Name